Michel Martelly: Political career

 In 1997, Martelly participated in "Knowledge Is Power", an HIV educational music video with a message about preventing the spread of HIV.
 His humanitarian work as the president of the Fondation Rose et Blanc, created by his wife Sophia and himself, to help the poor and disenfranchised of the country, was the basis for his choice as the Good Will Haitian Ambassador for the Protection of the Environment by the Haitian Government.

 In 2004, following the 2004 Haitian coup d'état against Aristide, Gérard Latortue, a friend of Martelly's, became prime minister.
-At this time, Martelly was living in Florida but in 2007, he moved back to Haiti.
+At this time, Martelly was living in Florida, but in 2007, he moved back to Haiti.
 In the process, during the 2008 financial crisis, he defaulted on more than $1 million in loans, losing 3 properties to foreclosure.

 Following the 2010 earthquake, Martelly ran for President of Haiti in the general elections.
-He benefited from his celebrity status as a musician, and held musical rallies called koudjay (musical political endorsement rallies), drawing crowds and media attention.
+He benefited from his celebrity status as a musician and held musical rallies called koudjay (musical political endorsement rallies), drawing crowds and media attention.
 He also benefited from the support of Bill Clinton (UN Special Envoy to Haiti) and the active support of US Secretary of State Hillary Clinton.
-He challenged the results as to whether he placed second, making the runoff, or third.
+He challenged the results as to whether he placed second, made the runoff, or third.
 On 3 February 2011, it was announced that he would participate in a run-off election scheduled for 20 March 2011.
 On 4 April 2011, a senior official announced that Martelly had won the presidential run-off election against candidate Mirlande Manigat with more than 60% of the vote.